911 calls released from Monterey Park mass shooting: ‘Send police here right away!’ - NewsBreak

 “Is anyone hurt?” the dispatcher asks.

 “I don’t know!
 You gotta send police here right away!
-He might start shooting again,” he tells her.Monterey Park mass shooting: gunman dead, motive still unknown
+He might start shooting again,” he tells her.Sheriff seeking what drove ‘mad man’ to shoot up dance hall

 “How long ago?” the dispatcher asks.